X-Carve or Shapeoko?

 But this is expected with desktop routers in this category.

 But a lot of people like to use these CNC routers for cutting aluminum as well.
 So how do they compare in their ability to cut aluminum?

-Carbide 3D advertises that the Shapeoko can mill aluminum (6061 alloy), copper, brass, and even steel.
+Carbide 3D advertises that the Shapeoko can mill aluminum (6061 alloys), copper, brass, and even steel.

-They provide the following feeds and speeds numbers for milling each of them.
+They provide the following feeds and speed numbers for milling each of them.

 There a number of Shapeoko users on the Carbide 3D forum who make exquisite products from aluminum.